SurvivorBob/ftd-refit/README.md

   confusing), having commodities or creative mode is not enough.
 * Only one operation at a time.
 * Having extra block packs installed can **horribly break** the built-in tool, with no feedback provided on how or why.
+Brilliant Skies confirms they have no intent to ever address this.

 Usage
 -----